Building an excellent credit score allows you to borrow money, secure rental leases, and pay lower insurance premiums.

 But many students have thin credit reports or poor credit due to past missteps.
-Or, even more common, students and young adults don't have credit simply because they've avoided it and now, after graduation, they need to build their credit scores.
+Or, even more common, students and young adults don't have credit simply because they've avoided it.
+And now, after graduation, they need to build their credit scores.

-What is Self Lender?
+What Is Self Financial?

 Think of a Credit Builder Account as a reverse loan.
-You pay the payments first, and you get the money afterwards.
+You pay the payments first, and you get the money afterward.
 Since the account is structured as a loan, you build credit as you make payments towards your account.
 All of your loan payments are reported to all three credit bureaus, which should report the loan on your credit report.

 You could see it as a forced savings program.
 But it’s better to consider it a controlled environment for building credit.
 Since you get the money at the end instead of upfront, you maintain the incentive to make timely payments.